CattoFace/barrcodes/documents/blog-building.md

 ## Summary
 As expected, I don't actually need any frameworks to build a basic and performant blog, or even a lot of JavaScript, the [script.js](script.js) file is exactly 56 lines long, without any unreadable minification.[^3]
-Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is published, it could have a comments system so other people can more easily send feedback([utterances](https://utteranc.es/) looks like an interesting solution, at the time of writing, I guess you can email me).
+Sure, it could be nicer, it could have a dynamic home page that doesn't need to be updated when a new article is published, it could have a comments system so other people can more easily send feedback([utterances](https://utteranc.es/) looks like an interesting solution, might add it to all articles later).
 Maybe it *will* be nicer in the future, but for now, this is all I need.

 [^1]:I lied a little, font picking and the footer design happened after implementing the document system but I'd rather keep all the design writing together.